tock/tock/libraries/tock-register-interface/README.md

 `ReadWrite`, `ReadOnly`, and `WriteOnly`, providing read-write, read-only, and write-only functionality, respectively.

-Defining the registers is similar to the C-style approach, where each register is a field in a packed struct:
+Defining the registers can be done in a similar approach to the C-style, where each register is a field in a packed struct:

 ```rust
 use tock_registers::registers::{ReadOnly, ReadWrite, WriteOnly};